-Fill out a 2021 request for a certified copy of a birth certificate form (or 2022 request for a certified copy of birth form if you are coming in 2022) for each separate named certificate.
-Bring complete form between the hours of 8:30 a.m. and 4:30 p.m. along with proof of identity, and $25 cash per certificate to the Recorder's office at 825 5th Street, Eureka Ca. 95501.
+Fill out a request for a certified copy of birth form for each separate named certificate.
+Bring complete form between the hours of 8:30 a.m. and 4:30 p.m. along with proof of identity, and $29 cash (or credit card) per certificate to the Recorder's office at 825 5th Street, Eureka Ca. 95501.

 Order by mail

-Fill out a 2021 request for a certified copy of a birth certificate form (or 2022 request for a certified copy of birth certificate form) for each separate named certificate, have your signature acknowledged by a Notary Public then mail the the completed form to:
+Fill out a request for a certified copy of birth certificate form for each separate named certificate, have your signature acknowledged by a Notary Public then mail the the completed form to: